Sujgaik2003/IncomePred/README.md

 To get started with this project, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/income-price-prediction.git`
+1. Clone this repository: `git clone https://github.com/Sujgaik2003/IncomePred/edit/main/README.md`
-2. Navigate to the project directory: `cd income-price-prediction`
+2. Navigate to the project directory: `cd IncomePred `
 3. Set up a virtual environment: `python -m venv venv`
 4. Activate the virtual environment:
    - On Windows: `venv\Scripts\activate`